Madison Square Garden: Concerts

 Madison Square Garden hosts more high-profile concert events than any other venue in New York City.
-It has been the venue for Michael Jackson's Bad World Tour in 1988, George Harrison's The Concert for Bangladesh, The Concert for New York City following the September 11 attacks, John Lennon's final concert appearance (during an Elton John concert on Thanksgiving Night, 1974) before his murder in 1980, and Elvis Presley, who gave four sold-out performances in 1972, his first and last ever in New York City.
+It has been the venue for Michael Jackson's Bad World Tour in 1988, George Harrison's The Concert for Bangladesh, The Concert for New York City following the September 11 attacks, John Lennon's final concert appearance during an Elton John concert on Thanksgiving Night in 1974 before his murder in 1980, and Elvis Presley, who gave four sold-out performances in 1972, his first and last ever in New York City.
 Parliament-Funkadelic headlined numerous sold-out shows in 1977 and 1978.
-Kiss, who were formed in the arena's city and three of whose members were city-born, did six shows during their second half of the 1970s main attraction peak or "heyday": four winter shows at the arena in 1977 (February 18 and December 14–16), and another two shows only this time in summer for a decade-ender in 1979 (July 24–25).
-Billy Joel, another city-born and fellow 1970's pop star, played his first Garden show on December 14, 1978.
+Kiss, who were formed in the arena's city and three of whose members were city-born, did six shows during their second half of the 1970s main attraction peak or "heyday": four sold out winter shows at the arena in 1977 (February 18 and December 14–16), and another two shows only this time in summer for a decade-ender in 1979 (July 24–25).
+They played their final two shows at the venue on the December 1 and 2, 2023, the 50th anniversary year of their formation.

+Billy Joel, another city-born and fellow 1970's pop star, played his first Garden show on December 14, 1978, with that month's follow ups on the 15th, 16th and 18th.
+Joel would eventually dominate the record for most concerts performed at Madison Square Garden.

 Led Zeppelin's three-night stand in July 1973 was recorded and released as both a film and album titled The Song Remains The Same.
 The Police played their final show of their reunion tour at the Garden in 2008.

-In the summer of 2017, Phish held a 13 night series of concerts called "The Bakers' Dozen."
-During which the band played 237 unique songs, repeating none during the entire run.
-The Garden commemorated "The Bakers' Dozen" by adding a Phish themed banner to the rafters.
-With their first MSG show taking place on December 30, 1994, Phish has regularly played annual multi night runs, typically around New Year's Eve.
-As of 2023, Phish has performed 76 times at MSG.
+In the summer of 2017, Phish held a 13-night series of concerts called "The Bakers' Dozen", during which the band played 237 unique songs, repeating none during the entire run.
+The Garden commemorated "The Bakers' Dozen" by adding a Phish-themed banner to the rafters.
+With their first MSG show taking place on December 30, 1994, Phish has regularly played annual multi-night runs, typically around New Year's Eve.
+As of January 2025, Phish has performed 87 times at MSG.

-At one point, Elton John held the all-time record for the greatest number of appearances at the Garden with 64 shows.
+Elton John once held the all-time record for the greatest number of appearances at the Garden with 64 shows.
 In a 2009 press release, John was quoted as saying "Madison Square Garden is my favorite venue in the whole world.
 I chose to have my 60th birthday concert there, because of all the incredible memories I've had playing the venue."
 A DVD recording was released as Elton 60—Live at Madison Square Garden.